 “We’ve been looking for you for a long time, Jimmy Donovan.
 And we got you, snug up to your ears in DNA.
 You’re going down.”

 “But I’m not Jimmy!”
 I said.
 “I can’t be.”
 I stared at my hands, dumbfounded.

-“I’m not Jimmy,” I whispered.
-My hands were not my own.
-These hands were older than mine.
-The fingernails were yellow and dirty.
+“I’m not Jimmy,” I whispered, staring at my hands that were not my own.
+These hands were older than mine, and the fingernails were yellow and dirty.
 The knuckles were wrinkled and weathered.
 The palms were calloused.

 “Cory told us what happened.”

 “What?
 Cory told you what happened?
 But I’m Cory.”

 Both of the men laughed.
 “Can you believe this guy, Maller?
 I mean, we were told you were out of your mind, but we had no idea.”